 Acadian Museum of P.E.I.

 On view are the permanent exhibition and video The Island Acadians: The Story of a People which feature the story of the Acadians of PEI since 1720 and celebrating the vitality of today’s Island Acadian community.
-Also, as part of the 200th anniversary of Miscouche in 2017, the Acadian Museum presents the exhibition Miscouche of Bygone Days which displays numerous vintage photos and artifacts illustrating the rich history as well as the social and cultural life of the villages of Miscouche and St. Nicholas.
 Acadian genealogy resources available to researchers.
-A gift shop offers Acadian books, in French and in English, CD’s of Acadian music, Acadian flags, and other souvenirs.
-Open daily 9:30 am–5 pm.
+A gift shop offers Acadian books, in French and English, CDs of Acadian music, Acadian flags, and souvenirs.
+A PEI Museum and Heritage site.
+Open Monday–Friday 9:30 am–5:00 pm, Sunday 1–4 pm.
 Miscouche, Rte 2.
 902-432-2880.

 Beaconsfield Historic House